Piercel2022/Piercel2022/README.md

-- 👋 Hi, I’m Pierre Celestin
+- 👋 Hi, I’m a Full Stack Software Developer Student
-- 👀 I’m interested in Web Development
+- 👀 I’m looking already for new opportunities
-- 🌱 I’m currently learning how to be a great developer
+- 🌱 I’m currently learning how to be a great developer at Microverse
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me here piercel.coder2022@gmail.com